Our Grinding Specialists Make the Difference

 In some instances, adding grooves to a workpiece is required.
 These are usually cut with a hard substance like tungsten carbide.
 Grooving requires very tight tolerances.
 Some industries and applications that may utilize grooving are pumps and valves, hydraulics, and pulp and paper.

-our high standards for precision grinding
+Our high standards for precision grinding

 Tight Tolerances up to .0001” and 4 Ra finish.